kletobias/p2022/_projects/deep-dive-tabular-data-pt-6.md

-Verify, that the number of columns in `dfnn_tf` is correct.
+Verify that the number of columns in `dfnn_tf` is correct.

 ```python